-Only successors who were joint tenants prior to the death of the tenant shall have responsibility for rent arrears and rechargeable repair accounts that are outstanding at the death of the tenant.
+Only successors who were joint tenants prior to the death of the tenant shall have responsibility for rent arrears, rechargeable repair accounts or any other tenancy related debt that is outstanding at the death of the tenant.

 Where a property has tenant responsibility repairs, tenant damage, unauthorised alterations or non-standard fittings at the death of the tenant, the Association will repair only those items that present a risk to the safety of the succeeding tenant.